joesb/helios360/content/handbook/what/communication-is-key.md

 ---
-title: The Essential Foundation of Communication
+title: The essential foundation of communication
 description: Showing leadership in what and how a business communicates with customers
 layout: page.njk
 jumbotron: |